 Cut to the chase: Jesus was crucified on Wednesday, April 9, 32 AD.
 This was the Preparation Day for Thursday’s Passover, a Sabbath.
 Friday was the Feast of Unleavened Bread, a Sabbath, and Saturday was … well, it was a Sabbath.
 There were three Sabbaths, three days of rest, in a row.
 These three days of rest perfectly match the three days that Jesus’ body rested in the tomb.
 Kind of works out pretty well, don’t you think?
 Really sort of symbolic, eh?
 One might almost say, elegant.
 Easter Sunday, Resurrecting day, was Firstfruits.
 Firstfruits.
 Hm … or should I say, Him.

 I should point out that Jesus most likely rose not on Sunday morning, but Saturday evening - perhaps even Saturday at 3 pm.
 Do the math.
 72 hours.
-Not necessary, but Sunday starts, for the Jews, Saturday night.
-Pretty embarrassing for Jesus, if they came into the tomb at a lawful time, first opportunity after the Sabbath, to find him still dead.
-I guess pretty embarrassing for the ladies, too, busy with their spices and he comes back to life.
+Not necessary, but Sunday starts, for the Jews, Saturday at sundown.
+Pretty embarrassing for all parties, if they came with their spices into the tomb at a lawful time, first opportunity after the Sabbath, to find him still dead.
 In any case, it really doesn't matter, a lot, that Good Friday is observed as Crucifixion Day.
 It isn't about days of observances, after all.
 But there are those who delight in what appear to them to be inconsistencies.
 For their correction and for their sake, accuracy matters.

 More recently -- that is, my subjective now -- I've been writing on the life of Jesus, chronologically.
 The account of Easter Week starts, most reasonably, HERE -- and continue into additional posts.
 FYI.
 At a later date, hopefully not too distant, I'll consolidate it all together and link to that.